Weak approximations for Wiener functionals: Introduction

+Unlike in previous works (see, e.g.,~\cite{dinunno,dinunno1}), the approximation scheme given in (\ref{optionalpr}) is intrinsic and it is rather explicit without imposing smoothness in the sense of Malliavin calculus and no underlying Markovian structure is assumed (see also, e.g.,~\cite{aase,FOURNIE1}).
+Moreover, no functional pathwise smoothness is required in the approximation of $\mathbb{E}[DY|\mathcal {F}]$ (see Dupire~\cite{dupire} and Cont and Fournie~\cite{cont} for some results in this direction).
+More importantly for applications, $\mathbb{E}[DY|\mathcal{F}]$ is the limit of functionals of (\ref {optionalpr}) which are fully described by the sequences of smooth i.i.d. stopping times $(T^k_n-T^k_{n-1})_{n\ge1}$ and the Bernoulli variables $(B_{T^k_n}-B_{T^k_{n-1}})_{n\ge1}$.
+This makes our approximation explicit and easily implementable for a very large class of payoffs.
+Based on (\ref{optionalpr}), we present a step-by-step simulation method for the Clark--Ocone formula.
+To the best of our knowledge, the proposed methodology is the only one capable of simulating $\mathbb{E}[DY|\mathcal{F}]$ for arbitrary square-integrable $\mathcal{F}_T$-random variables.

+In the last part of the article, we illustrate our discretization scheme with optimal stopping problems arising in non-Markovian systems.
+We propose an algorithm fully based on our discretization scheme which allows us to simulate value functions and the optimal stopping times for continuous Wiener functionals arising in genuinely non-Markovian cases such as, for example, the fractional Brownian motion.

-This article is organized as follows.
-In Section 2, we fix the notation and we give some preliminary results regarding the pre-limit sequence and its basic properties.
-In Section 3, we establish the convergence of the semimartingale skeleton.
-In Section 4, we investigate basic properties of the resulting weak decompositions.
-In Section 5, we investigate the martingale representation in the weak decompositions by introducing a stochastic derivative w.r.t Brownian motion.
-In Section 6, some examples are investigated and we establish a change of variables formula for our basic processes.
-In Section 7, we investigate in detail the It\^{o} formula for the Brownian motion in the light of the theory developed in this paper.
+The remainder of the article is structured as follows.
+In Section~\ref{sec2}, we fix the notation and we give some preliminary results regarding the pre-limit sequence and its basic properties.
+In Section~\ref{sec3}, we establish the convergence of the semimartingale skeleton.
+Section~\ref{sec4} is devoted to the stochastic derivative.
+In Section~\ref{sec5}, a step-by-step algorithm to simulate the Clark--Ocone formula is presented.
+Section~\ref{sec6} presents an optimal stopping time algorithm based on the discretization scheme developed in this article.